We are living in unprecedented times, when many people are concerned and anxious as a result of the coronavirus pandemic.

 Let us Commit to Connect with God through repentance and faith, may we experience God’s faithfulness and His Holy Spirit helping us in these days.

 Many people will be disappointed and saddened that we are unable to meet in the church building for worship.
-However each Sunday we are planning to have a short service, which will be available to watch here or through our Facebook page.
+However each Sunday we have a short service, available to watch and listen to here, or through our Facebook page, or by telephone.

 We’re located on Seahill Road, County Down, just off the A2: